selimslab/selimslab.github.io/_NOTES/social-sciences/politics/questioning-people-seen-as-a-threat-to-status-quo.md

 ...

-So authoritarians financially marginalize those who buck the system, they criminalize anti-authoritarianism, they psychopathologize anti-authoritarians, and they market drugs for their “cure.”
+So authoritarians financially marginalize those who buck the system, they criminalize anti-authoritarianism, they psychopathologize anti-authoritarians, and they market drugs for their "cure.”